tetracorp/k240/docs/_posts/2018-06-22-5-rigellians.md

 destroyed.

 Deep Space Probes
-: A long-range sensor which triggers every 100 days.
-May trigger a Mega missile to be fired.
-Further research is necessary.
+: A long-range sensor which triggers every 100 days divided by the number of colonies.
+Automatically detects a Terran asteroid, then launches a missile strike.

 Defence Battery
 : Anti-missile pod.
 Has a 21% chance to shoot down incoming missiles.
 Each